-Twitter and other tech firms to file legal action slamming Trump's travel ban
+Tech giants make court move slamming Trump's travel ban

 Related: Tech companies criticize travel ban but not their investor Peter Thiel

 Tech companies have been at the vanguard of businesses opposing the ban.
-The legal brief expected to be filed Sunday night will emphasize the important role of immigration in the U.S. economy.
+Their court motion filed Sunday night emphasizes the important role of immigration in the U.S. economy.

-"Immigrants make many of the Nation's greatest discoveries, and create some of the country's most innovative and iconic companies," the draft says.
+"Immigrants make many of the Nation's greatest discoveries, and create some of the country's most innovative and iconic companies," it says.

 "At the same time, America has long recognized the importance of protecting ourselves against those who would do us harm," it adds.
 "But it has done so while maintaining the fundamental commitment to welcoming immigrants --through increased background checks and other controls on people seeking to enter our country."